 - Distributions taken before age 59 ½ are taxed as income and subject to a 10% penalty in most cases

 You can set up a SEP IRA for yourself (and your employees, if you’re interested) by finding a SEP IRA provider.
-Here’s a list of top SEP IRA providers for 2021.
+Here’s a list of top SEP IRA Providers.
 Then you follow the steps outlined by the IRS:

 - Create a formal written agreement.
 Most providers will have an agreement available for you to use, or you can use IRS Form 5305-SEP.